-It was never actually finished so lacks the ornate carvings of other temples but was certainly solidly built, unlike some later temples, which is demonstrated by it’s excellent condition.
-So no crumbling ruins, giant tree roots and apsaras but then part of it’s interest is the contrast it does provide with neighbouring temples like Ta Prom and Banteay Kdei.
+It was never actually finished so lacks the ornate carvings of other temples but was certainly solidly built, unlike some later temples, which is demonstrated by its excellent condition.
+So no crumbling ruins, giant tree roots and apsaras but then part of the attraction is the contrast it provides with neighbouring temples like Ta Prom and Banteay Kdei.

 There is some carving as shown by the entrance gopura above but the reason for the temple never having been finished is an interesting one in its own right.

 Started by Jayavarman V as his state temple, work stopped abruptly upon his death in 1001 and was put on hold during the following years of struggle for succession.
 When Suryavarman finally assumed control at Angkor and recommenced work on the temple the workers were, according to legend, struck by lightning!
 The temple then assumed a ‘cursed’ tag and with the king undoubtedly having problems finding workers willing to complete it probably gave it up as a bad job and went off to construct his famous cardinal points of the empire temples instead, (see earlier post).